-Advancing the agriculture, water and energy pipeline, with increased awareness of key stakeholders and strengthening capacities of the NDA and direct access applicants in the Republic of Mauritius b.
+i.
+Advancing the agriculture, water and energy pipeline, with increased awareness of key stakeholders and strengthening capacities of the NDA and direct access applicants in the Republic of Mauritius ii.
 Strengthening the institutional capacities of the AISCC member states for climate resilience, including loss and damage, vulnerability and hazards risk assessment.

 This is a GCF project with a funding of USD 749,489 with FAO as the delivery partner.
-Project is approved and receipt of fund is awaited.
+Since this was recently approved, confirmation is required whether the budget has been received as well as the status of the project in terms of implementation currently.

 This is a project with the budget of USD 250,000 with African Island States Climate Commission (AISCC) as the delivery partner for the period of 2024 to 2027.
-Approval for the project is awaited.
+However, this has not been approved and status update is required for the same.

-c.
+iii.
 Building Regional Resilience through Strengthened Meteorological, Hydrological and Climate Services in the Indian Ocean Commission (IOC)

 This is a regional project with an approved budget of USD 52.8 million with AFD as the delivery partner.
 The duration of the project is from 2022 to 2026.
-However, there are challenges of poor design of the project as the activities dictated by the delivery partner are not demand driven.
+However, there is limited information regarding the project in terms of the current status of progress as well as of budget received.
+Challenges of poor design of the project as the activities dictated by the delivery partner are cited to be not demand driven.

-d.
+iv.
 Ecosystem-based Adaptation in the Indian Ocean